 - 100g walnuts, roughly chopped (lightly toasted for extra flavour ideally)

-(1) Mix the flour, beetroot and walnuts together in a bowl.
-Add the starter and most of the water, mixing until it comes together in a soft and fairly wet dough, adding more if necessary.
-Cover with a damp cloth and leave for about 30 minute to an hour.
+(1) Mix the ingredients together in the bowl of a food mixer. flour, beetroot and walnuts together in a bowl.
+Add the starter and 400ml of the water mixing until it comes together in a soft dough, adding more water if necessary.

 (3) Grab a handful of the dough and lift it high out of the bowl.
 Slap it back into the bowl.
 Rotate the bowl a little and grab another handful.
-Repeat this for a few minutes.
-This is one set of stretches and folds.
+Repeat this for about minute.
+This is one set of stretch and folds.
 Cover with the damp cloth and leave for about 20-30 minutes at room temperature.

-(4) Repeat the stretch and fold sessions three or even four more times, resting it for about 20-30 minutes after each session.
-Cover again but this time leave the dough for up to 24 hours in a fridge or about 8 hours/overnight at room temperature.
+(4) Repeat the stretch and fold sessions three or four more times, resting it for about 20-30 minutes after each session.
+After this, cover the dough and leave it for about an hour at room temperature.

-(6) Cut onto two equal portions and pat each out into a rough rectangle with the shorter edge facing you.
+(6) Pat each piece into a rough rectangle with the shorter edge facing you.
 Fold the longer edges a little towards the middle and then lightly roll up the dough towards you.
 Gently roll the dough to give two smooth cylinders.

 NB 1: the dough should hold its shape easily without collapsing.
 If it does not hold, pat the dough out again and repeat the shaping to develop the surface tension: it will get there!